 If necessary, you can discuss things in more depth with one of our recruiters.
 This isn’t an exhaustive list – if you need an adjustment to help you be at your best, just let us know and we’ll take it into account.

-• Changing the time or location of an interview or assessment
+- Changing the time or location of an interview or assessments

 A 'passport' is a simple document which can be completed by any colleague who feels their ability to work is being impacted due to health, disability or caring responsibilities.